-Freeze option: Prepare jambalaya as directed, stirring in sausage mixture (do not add rice or shrimp).
+Freeze option: Prepare jambalaya as directed, omitting rice and shrimp.
 Freeze shrimp and cooled jambalaya in separate freezer containers.
 Store rice in an airtight container at room temperature.
 To use, partially thaw jambalaya in refrigerator overnight.
 Place jambalaya in a 6-qt. stockpot; heat through.
 Add rice; cook, covered, about 10 minutes.
 Add frozen shrimp; continue cooking until shrimp turn pink and rice is tender, 5-7 minutes.
 Yield: 12 servings.

 Light-Bodied White Wine

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.

 "Fabulous!!!!!
 I did not add salt as I usually do not and it was perfect!
 My first review, I believe.
 I had to it was so good!"

 "Oh my goodness, this was awesome!
 Every Saturday evening a friend comes over to share dinner with us.....I love to try something new almost every week (the vast majority of the recipes I use come from TOH)....and this was the selection for this this week.
 It got compliments from everyone!
 Such a delicious, smoky flavor.......wonderful!
 We'll be having this many times in the future.
 I made the recipe almost exactly as it appears here except I didn't add the salt.....I did use the two cans of chicken broth, but the dish wasn't too salty."

 "The chicken broth does NOT make it too salty.
 It's delicious as is...
 I fear that changing the recipe to mostly water would make it bland because of all the rice.
 If you are concerned about sodium, simply choose low sodium broth."